astrotars/stream-android-encrypted-chat/README.md

 # Android Encrypted Chat with Stream

 In this tutorial, we'll build encrypted chat with Android.
-To do this, we'll combine Stream Chat and Virgil Security.
-Both Stream Chat and Virgil make it easy to build a solution with great security with all the features you expect.
+To do this, we'll combine [Stream Chat](https://getstream.io/chat/) and [Virgil Security](https://virgilsecurity.com/).
+Both Stream and Virgil make it easy to build a solution with great security with all the features you expect.
 These two services allow developers to integrate chat that is zero knowledge to your backend or Stream's.
 The application embeds Virgil Security's [eThree Kit](https://github.com/VirgilSecurity/virgil-e3kit-kotlin) with Stream Chat's [Android](https://github.com/GetStream/stream-chat-android) components.
 All source code for this application is available on [GitHub](https://github.com/psylinse/stream-android-encrypted-chat).

 ## What is end-to-end encryption?